 Organisations within the UK are adopting Cloud technologies at a rate that is rising significantly.
 In a report published by Eurostat, research claims that 41.9% of British enterprises use some kind of Cloud service, mostly email and data storage, with the EU-wide average is 26.2%.
+Microsoft data centres are at the centre of promoting cloud storage.

 This makes the UK the sixth largest Cloud user amongst European Union (EU) countries.